 As your plants grow and appear to form solid stems, they are nearly ready to harden off.
 Hardening off is a way to acclimate the plants.
 If you go outside on a chilly spring day, you’re cold at first, and then warm up the longer you stay outside.
-Plants need the same kind of acclimation to ensure they grow strongly and don’t react to abrupt changes in temperature, air movement and sun exposure.
+Plants need the same kind of help to ensure they grow strongly and don’t react to abrupt changes in temperature, air movement and sun exposure.
 Just transplanting to a new location is a shock, so all you can do to strengthen the starts helps.

 I realize in some parts of the Southwest, cold is not a problem.
 Still, your seedlings might have been on heat mats and used to the consistent temperatures in your home, garage or from the mats.
 Few Southwest gardens have nice, even temperatures from morning through evening or from one day to the next!

 Those of us at high altitude know the sun is more intense in general.
 It’s also stronger from noon through mid-afternoon.
 If you can, gradually expose your plants to more intense sun and heat of the day, and cooler evening temperatures.
 We just place ours in mostly shade the first day, and move them a little each day.

 It’s not always possible to spend this much time moving plants – if you’re at work, for example.
 Just watch the sun/shade patterns in a protected spot of your yard, deck or patio and place the starts out in the morning.
 If you’ve estimated correctly, the shade will reach them in a few hours.
 Gradually place them further out each day to where they will get more sun and less of the shadow.
 Our problem usually is wind – we have never been able to repeat this process daily.

 Don’t feel your crops will fail or you have to start over if you forget to harden off one day or have to skip a day because of weather.
 Just keep giving them a gradual transition until time to plant.
 And if worried, add a little extra protection from wind and sun immediately after planting.